Museum Koenig Bonn

-The Alexander Koenig Zoological Research Museum (German: Zoologisches Forschungsmuseum Alexander Koenig, abbreviated ZFMK) is a natural history museum and zoological research institution in Bonn, Germany.
+The Museum Koenig Bonn, formerly Zoological Research Museum Alexander Koenig (German: Zoologisches Forschungsmuseum Alexander Koenig, abbreviated ZFMK), is a natural history museum and zoological research institution in Bonn, Germany.
 The museum is named after Alexander Koenig, who donated his collection of specimens to the institution.
-The museum was opened in 1934 and is affiliated with the Leibniz Association.
+The museum was opened in 1934 and forms, since 2001, the Leibniz Institute for the Analysis of Biodiversity Change, abbreviated LIB, together with the Museum of Nature Hamburg.
+The LIB is affiliated with the Leibniz Association.

 On 1 September 1948 the museum saw the opening of the Parlamentarischer Rat, the organ to create the German constitution.
 The actual proceedings happened in the nearby Pädagogische Akademie, the later Bundeshaus.

 History

 The museum was founded by the private scholar Alexander Koenig (1858–1940) as a private institute for zoological research and public education.
 Alexander Koenig, who was born in 1858 as the son of the wealthy merchant Leopold Koenig, began to collect birds and mammals as a boy.
 He later studied zoology and received a doctorate in natural history in 1884.
 In the following years he organized and funded several expeditions to the Arctic and Africa and greatly expanded his private collection of specimens.

 After his father died in 1903, Alexander Koenig planned a natural history museum to present his private collection to the public.
 On 3 September 1912, the foundation stone to the new Museum Alexander Koenig was laid.
 After the outbreak of World War I in 1914, the uncompleted building was confiscated and used as a military hospital and later, until 1923, as barracks by the French occupying forces.
 Alexander Koenig, who had lost most of his fortune in the aftermath of the war, donated the museum and his private collection to the German government in 1929.
 The museum finally opened its doors to the public on 13 May 1934.

 After World War II the museum building, which was left largely intact by the war, was the only representative and large assembly hall available in Bonn, now capital of West Germany.
 This was the reason why the museum was used by the Parlamentarischer Rat (English: parliamentary council), for its opening session on 1 September 1948.
 At this time plans were made to use the museum building as the Chancellor's Office (German: Bundeskanzleramt), but it was eventually only used for two months by the new chancellor Konrad Adenauer in 1949.

+On 1 July 2021, the museum was merged with the Museum of Nature Hamburg, formerly Centre of Natural History, abbreviated CeNaK, to form the Leibniz Institute for the Analysis of Biodiversity Change, abbreviated LIB.